eebasadre20/TODO-LIST/README.md

 # TODO LIST

 An implementation of Todo list using react_on_rails gem, redux, redux-saga and axios.
+For University presentation Purpose.